shuhei/shuhei.github.com/source/_posts/2020-02-14-switching-colorschemes-of-vim-and-alacritty.markdown

 ## Switching color schemes

-After trying more color schemes, I picked the following:
+After trying dozens of color schemes, I picked the following:

 - [Ayu](https://github.com/ayu-theme/ayu-vim) Light: Good in the morning or at a place with natural light.
 - [Pink Moon](https://github.com/sts10/vim-pink-moon)